jenkinsci/sse-gateway-plugin/README.md

 Note how the supplied `connection.onError` handler makes a call to `connection.waitConnectionOk`.
   `connection.waitConnectionOk` takes a connection status callback handler.
-This handler is called periodically until the connection is ok again i.e. it can be called more than one, constantly getting feedback on the connection state.
+This handler is called periodically until the connection is ok again i.e. it can be called more than once, constantly getting feedback on the connection state.

 # Internet Explorer Support